We hire people for skills, but skills decay over time, and the skills needed to remain competitive are constantly evolving.

 Skills requirements change fast in nearly every industry globally.
 This is the principal reason companies must keep track of their workforce's skills inventory.

-That explains why upskilling and reskilling should be regular practices, and why an increasing number of people will have to adapt their competencies or adopt new ones during this decade.
+Upskilling and reskilling should be regular practices.
+An increasing number of people will have to adapt their competencies or adopt new ones during this decade.

 - Experiencing a significant decline in business performance and failing to meet financial goals.

 - Introducing a new software, tech platform or process.